List of Sora no Manimani episodes

-The Sora no Manimani anime television series is based on the manga of the same name written and illustrated by Mami Kashiwabara.
-The episodes, produced by Studio Comet, are directed and written by Shinji Takamatsu, and features character design by Hajime Watanabe who based the designs on Kashiwabara's original concept.
+Sora no Manimani is an anime television series produced by Studio Comet, and based on the manga series by Mami Kashiwabara.
+The episodes are directed and written by Shinji Takamatsu, and features character designs by Hajime Watanabe who based the designs on Kashiwabara's original concept.
 The story focuses on Saku Ōyagi, a quiet bookworm who moves back to his old town and meets his childhood friend Mihoshi Akeno, though Saku initially does not want to even see her.
 After they manage to repair their friendship, Saku joins the astronomy club that Mihoshi is a member of.

-Twelve episodes were produced which aired in Japan from July 7 to September 22, 2009 on AT-X. Six DVD compilation volumes were released by Sony Pictures Entertainment between September 2, 2009 and January 20, 2010.
+Twelve episodes were produced which aired in Japan from July 7 to September 22, 2009, on AT-X. Six DVD compilation volumes were released by Sony Pictures Entertainment between September 2, 2009, and January 20, 2010.
 Two pieces of theme music are used for the episodes; one opening theme and one ending theme.
 The opening theme is "Super Noisy Nova" by Sphere, and the ending theme is "Hoshikuzu no Surround" (星屑のサラウンド, Hoshikuzu no Saraundo) by CooRie.